kgaughan/blog/content/blog/site-move.md

 I'll explain.

 I've moved this site to [keith.gaughan.ie](https://keith.gaughan.ie/).
-I indend for this to be its final location.
+I intend for this to be its final location.
 I've added permanent redirects for _everything_.
 Unfortunately, not everything respects permanent redirects, so whatever software you use to subscribe to my feed will likely be hitting the old feed URL.
 You would be doing me a favour if you were to update the URL in your feed reader.

 Additionally, [Pelican](https://getpelican.com/), which is what I use, does not give any way to give entries and feeds IDs, which makes it impossible for me to prevent old entries from showing up.